RavenEsc/B2B-JavaScriptProject/README.md

 Starting with the HTML wrapper code in the Code Editor...

-- [ x ] You may or may not use a `<form>`.
+- [x] You may or may not use a `<form>`.
 Note that there is no backend process or program to submit a form to.
 If you use a form and submit, you must suppress the default action or the page will clear/load unpredictable results.

-- [ x ] Ask the user to input their first name, last name, a UserID, and a birthdate in type date format.
+- [x] Ask the user to input their first name, last name, a UserID, and a birthdate in type date format.
 The UserID must contain an uppercase, a lowercase, a number, and be 8 to 12 chars long.

-- [ x ] Create a JS function to verify formats of the UserID field.
+- [x] Create a JS function to verify formats of the UserID field.

-- [ x ] You will either need to use a For loop to iterate through your data fields character by character with JS functions like char.toUpperCase() and parsInt(char), or use Regular Expressions, to validate the UserID format.
+- [x] You will either need to use a For loop to iterate through your data fields character by character with JS functions like char.toUpperCase() and parsInt(char), or use Regular Expressions, to validate the UserID format.

-- [ x ] Use the following variables (with exact variable names) to hold the data:
+- [x] Use the following variables (with exact variable names) to hold the data:

   - uid is UserID.